 Regional, State, District, and Local Coordinators are expected to develop communication systems to share information with local volunteers at the appropriate level.
 Courtesy copies of email exchanges to the National Office are usually furnished to the intervening leaders.
-Regional and State level conference calls and webinars may be arranged by submitting a request to OneSupport Help Center.
+Regional and State level conference calls and webinars may be arranged by submitting a request via the homepage on the Volunteer Portal.